matthewgthomas/NHSWinterSitreps/README.md

 # NHSWinterSitreps
 The `NHSWinterSitreps` R package provides functions for downloading and cleaning NHS England's [winter situation reports](https://www.england.nhs.uk/statistics/statistical-work-areas/winter-daily-sitreps/).
-You can access data for every winter from 2012-13 to 2020-21.
+You can access data for every winter from 2012-13 to 2022-23.

 To install:

 ```
-devtools::install_github("matthewgthomas\NHSWinterSitreps")
+devtools::install_github("matthewgthomas/NHSWinterSitreps")
 ```

 To use: